freedomofpress/securedrop/docs/tails_guide.md

 When starting Tails, you should see a *Welcome to Tails*-screen with two options.
 Select *Yes* to enable the persistent volume and enter your password.
 Select *Yes* to show more options and click *Forward*.
 Enter an *Administration password* for use with this current Tails session and click *Login*.

-If you're setting up the Secure Viewing Station, stop here.
-You're done.
-Otherwise, once you're logged in, connect the Tails machine to the Internet.

 ## Download the repository

 The rest of the SecureDrop-specific configuration is assisted by files stored in the SecureDrop git repository.
 To get started, open a terminal and run the following commands to download the git repository.
 Note that since the repository is fairly large and Tor can be slow, this may take a few minutes.